-In a general sense, strategy 2 seeks to avoid or minimally use of conservation and environmentally sensitive lands, and this response to developing in a context sensitive approach is a fundamental underpinning of the Tier System.
-In the case of the Agricultural Enclave, it has no environmentally sensitive land (due to the clearing of the land for agriculture and drainage), and is of sufficient size that it is appropriate to further detail the location, type, intensity and form of development to ensure compatibility.
-As such no natural resources, environmentally sensitive lands or systems would be threatened.
+In a general sense, strategy 2 seeks to avoid or minimally minimize use of conservation and environmentally sensitive lands for development, and this response to developing in a context sensitive approach is a fundamental underpinning of the Tier System.
+In the case of the Agricultural Enclave, it has no environmentally sensitive land (due to the clearing of the land for agriculture and drainage), and is of sufficient size that it is appropriate to allow further detailing the location, type, intensity and form of development to ensure compatibility with surrounding uses.
+As such, no natural resources, environmentally sensitive lands or systems would be threatened.
 There is the potential to provide some longer term environmental mitigation and improve or restore hydrological flows to some natural systems.
 Therefore, the Enclave is consistent with this strategy.